AndreaCazares1412/Excel_Hotel_Booking_Analysis/README.md

 ### 🤔 So What

-* October has the highest bookings but also the highest cancellation rate, impacting revenue.
+* **October** has the highest bookings but also the highest cancellation rate, impacting revenue.
 June, with fewer cancellations, generates more stable revenue despite lower bookings.
 Focusing on reducing cancellations, especially in high-demand months like October, could optimize revenue.

 ## 3️⃣ How does reservation lead time affect booking status (cancelled vs. not cancelled)?

 ### 📈Pivot Table
-* 📊 I moved the booking_status (Canceled and Not Canceled) and month_name to the rows area, total_bookings_count and median_lead_time into the values area.
+* 📊 I moved the `booking_status` (Canceled and Not Canceled) and month_name to the rows area, `total_bookings_count` and `median_lead_time` into the values area.

 ### 🧮 DAX
-* To calculate the median_lead_time for each month:
+* To calculate the `median_lead_time` for each month:

 ```
 Median Lead Time := MEDIAN(Reservation_Stay_Days[lead_time])
 ```
-* To calculate the cancellation_probability:
+* To calculate the `cancellation_probability`:

 ```
   Cancellation Probability :=